Most recent update: [July 22nd, 2022]

 Ethereum is similar to Bitcoin in its functions, existing on thousands of computers around the world.
 It relies on users known as “nodes” instead of relying on a centralized server.
 This makes Ethereum highly decentralized and nearly immune to any attack.
 It also ensures that the network is online 24/7.
 Even if part of the network went down, it would not affect the network because there would be thousands of other nodes running the network.
 At the heart of the Ethereum network is the Ethereum Virtual Machine.
 Every node on the Ethereum network maintains a copy of the EVM.
 All copies of the EVM must be updated for transactions on the network to be verified.

-Transactions on the network are stored in blocks, and miners work to validate the blocks before adding them to the Ethereum blockchain.
-The Ethereum blockchain uses a Proof-of-Work consensus mechanism, which means miners have to use their computational power to solve complex mathematical problems and verify transactions, For their efforts, miners are rewarded with newly minted ETH.
+Transactions on the network are stored in blocks, and validators must reach consensus for all blocks before adding them to the Ethereum blockchain.
+The Ethereum blockchain uses a Proof-of-Stake consensus mechanism, which means validators have to stake ETH tokens in order to process transactions on the network.

 Ethereum Supply Model

 As of July 2021, there are more than 116,878,144.69 ETH in circulation.
 72 million ETH were issued in Ethereum’s genesis block, out of which 60 million were allotted to the contributors of the ICO held in 2014, and the remaining 12 million were issued to the development fund.
-The ETH generated after this number was all generated through block rewards given to miners on the Ethereum network.
-In 2015, the reward was 5 ETH, which was lowered to 3 ETH in 2017, currently, the reward stands at 2 ETH.
+The ETH generated after this number was all generated through block rewards given to miners on the Ethereum network at the time when Ethereum still used Proof-of-Work.
+In 2015, the reward was 5 ETH, which was lowered to 3 ETH in 2017, and ultimately rewards were phased out upon the switch to Proof-of-Stake

 Unlike Bitcoin, Ethereum’s total supply is not capped, instead the network adjusts the issuance of new tokens through consensus.